liamdugan/summary-qg/README.md

   -f, --fast         Use the smaller and faster versions of the models
 ```

-For example, this command will run the full QG model on all sources and re-run automatic summarization on the original text instead of reading in the information from `../data/summaries/autosummary.txt`
+For example, this command will run the full QG model on all sources
 ```
 $ cd reproduction
 $ python run_experiments.py -s
 ```

-To run the coverage analysis, use `reproduction/coverage.py`.
+To reproduce the coverage analysis, use `reproduction/coverage.py`.
 This script will print out the % of bolded key-terms from the textbook present in question-answer pairs in a given input csv file separated by textual source.
 ```
 $ python coverage.py <keyword_file> <data_file>
 ```

 For example, this command will run a coverage analysis on the data included in the paper.
-You may also choose to set ``data_file`` to the output of ``run_experiments.py`` to verify the coverage of your generated questions.
+You may also choose to set `data_file` to the `out.csv` file to verify the coverage of your generated questions.
 ```
 $ python coverage.py ../data/keywords/keywords.csv ../data/questions/questions.csv
 ```

-Finally, to run an analysis of the annotations collected, use `reproduction/analyze_annotations.py`.
+Finally, to reproduce our analysis of annotations collected, use `reproduction/analyze_annotations.py`.
 This script will print out pairwise IAA and per-annotator statistics (Table 3) for each annotation questions as well as a breakdown across chapters (Table 5).
 It will also output the plot used in Figure 3 as `summaries.pdf`.
 ```
 $ python analyze_annotations.py
 ```